Welcome to CADRIM’s Research Hub

 Countries Targeted: St. Vincent and the Grenadines, Grenada, Suriname, Belize, St. Kitts and Nevis and Dominica

-This research seeks to provide answers to the following questions:
+This research aimed to answer the following questions:

 Preparedness for Effective Response Implementation in the Caribbean